Differences in Marketing: Traditional Marketing vs. Online Advertising

 This is harder to quantify, but generations of consumers have become comfortable with receiving advertising messages through traditional means.
 That level of familiarity gives traditional marketing an advantage, especially with older consumers.

 With an audience-focused approach, digital marketing can reach more people with less effort and result in faster brand awareness.
 The market is literally worldwide with the reach of the internet.
-If done correctly, it can prove more cost effective then traditional marketing.
+If done correctly, it can prove cost effective.

 Some other advantages of digital marketing include the following.

-With marketing online, organizations collect enormous amounts of user and activity data.
-They know immediately what online campaign has worked and what hasn’t.
-The ability to get a clear picture of return on investment is an enormous advantage of digital marketing.
+With marketing online, organizations collect enormous amounts of data.
+They know immediately what campaign has worked and what hasn’t.
+The ability to get a clear picture of return on investment is an enormous advantage.

-Done correctly, content marketing and search engine optimization can result in a product or service reaching people without spending money on traditional marketing or digital advertising.
+Done correctly, content marketing and search engine optimization can result in a product or service reaching people without spending on traditional or digital advertising.

-Relationship building with customers is the bedrock of marketing online.
-This is especially the case on social media marketing and ads, where organizations can actively interact with consumers onsocial networks like Facebook and Linkedin.
+Relationship building with customers is the bedrock of digital marketing.
+This is especially the case on social media, where organizations can actively interact with consumers.
 This give-and-take is not possible with traditional media.

 Delivering great service remains a hallmark of successful business.
 However, it is magnified in the digital world.
 One positive review in an online forum such as Yelp or among a large circle of friends on Facebook can have significant impact.